npm/rfcs/accepted/0015-add-restricted-versions-handling.md

 ### On packument request (cli):

-- If no manifest was found under the versions object, then verify if the package is forbidden under the `restrictedVersions` object.
+- If no manifest was found under the versions object, then verify if the package is forbidden under the `policyRestrictions.versions` object.
 - If  there are no policy restrictions found, then return `ETARGET` (no satisfying install target found) error.
-- If all versions that would be acceptable install targets are in the `restrictedVersions` object, return a  `E403` (forbidden) error.
+- If all versions that would be acceptable install targets are in the `policyRestrictions.versions` object, return a  `E403` (forbidden) error.
-  - The message set by the admin (ie the `"message"` field in the either the manifest found in the `restrictedVersions` object, or the top-level message in the `policyRestrictions` object) will be attached to the E403 error, and displayed.
+  - The message set by the admin (ie the `"message"` field in the either the manifest found in the `policyRestrictions.versions[version]` manifest, or the top-level message in the `policyRestrictions` object) will be attached to the E403 error, and displayed.

 ### On tarball request (registry):

-If the package and version associated with the tarball have been blocked by an administrative policy, then the server `SHOULD` respond with a 403 header and an `npm-notice` header matching the `message` in either the `restrictedVersions[version]` manifest, or in the top-level `policyRestrictions` object.
+If the package and version associated with the tarball have been blocked by an administrative policy, then the server `SHOULD` respond with a 403 header and an `npm-notice` header matching the `message` in either the `policyRestrictions.versions[version]` manifest, or in the top-level `policyRestrictions` object.